 Treasurer - Michel Buhler

 International Business Expert Michel Buhler is the Treasurer and an integral member of the leadership team for Florida Family Fairness.
-Mr. Buhler received his bachelors degree from Cornell University and went on to earn his MBA from the University of Pennsylvania.
+Mr. Buhler received his bachelors degree from Cornell University and earned his MBA from the University of Pennsylvania.
 He currently serves as the Corporate Development Officer at Terra Towers Corporation.
 Michel is dedicated to creating an alimony structure that is fiscally responsible, fair and sensible for families affected by divorce.
 Michel believes that after the marital estate is equitably distributed, alimony should exist for a reasonable amount and for a reasonable period of time, toward a goal of independence and self-sufficiency.

 Secretary - Alan Elkins

-Boca Raton Attorney Alan Elkins is the Secretary for Florida Family Fairness.
-He is a skilled, knowledgeable and experienced 40+ year Florida Family Law attorney and is well known for his advocacy for Family Law Reform.
+Orlando Attorney Alan Elkins is the Secretary for Florida Family Fairness.
+He is a skilled, knowledgeable and experienced 40+ year Florida Family Law attorney who is well known for his advocacy for Family Law Reform.
 Alan is a lifelong Floridian who graduated from the University of Florida and subsequently received his Law degree from Nova University Law school.
-He is a partner at the law offices of Elkins & Freedman with offices in South Florida and the Orlando area.
+He currently practices in the Orlando/Central Florida region, and consults and handles cases statewide.
 Alan has a wealth of knowledge and experience in family law matters and is committed to updating section 61.08, Florida Statutes, to bring Florida's alimony laws into the 21st Century.

 In The News: